thakkarp/machine-learning-for-taggging-graphic-designs/README.md

 ## Project Description

-The goal of this project was to train a machine learning model that could accurately predict the tags associated with a graphic image.
+The goal of this project was to train a machine learning model that could accurately predict the tags associated with a graphic design image.

 ## Getting Started